kineticsystem/vscode_ros2/README.md

 }
 ```

-If you use Pylint, you may find useful passing global parameters:
+If you use Pylint, you may find passing global parameters useful:

 ```json
 {